The Pharmaceutical Intellectual Property and Competition Law Review: Portugal

 - new pharmaceutical products that are not a significant therapeutic innovation, if they present economic advantages in relation to medicinal products already reimbursed, used with the same therapeutic objectives and possessing proven identical action mechanisms.

-The main Portuguese legal framework for patents is found in Articles 50 to 125 of the Industrial Property Code, as approved by Decree-Law 110/2018, of 10 December 2018 (CPI).
-Pursuant to Article 53(1)(a) and (b) of the CPI, patents are valid for 20 years from the date of filing, which may be extended by means of supplementary protection certificates (SPCs).
+The main Portuguese legal framework for patents is found in Articles 50 to 125 of the Industrial Property Code, as approved by Decree-Law 110/2018 of 10 December 2018 (CPI).
+Pursuant to Article 100 of the CPI, patents are valid for 20 years from the date of filing, which may be extended by means of supplementary protection certificates.

-In Portugal, the most relevant competition law framework is Law 19/2012, of 8 May 2012, as amended (the Competition Act), which is applicable to all economic activities, whether permanent or occasional, carried out in every sector, without exception.
-Moreover, in 2018, the Portuguese private enforcement regime was established by Law No. 23/2018,13 following the Private Enforcement Directive.14 This Law marks the adoption of the first specific set of rules in force in Portugal concerning actions for damages resulting from a breach of competition rules.
+In Portugal, the most relevant competition law framework is Law 19/2012 of 8 May 2012, as amended (the Competition Act), which is applicable to all economic activities, whether permanent or occasional, carried out in every sector, without exception.
+Significant modifications to the Competition Act are expected to result from the transposition of the ECN+ Directive,13 a process that has been headed by the AdC, having already submitted the final draft transposition proposal to the Portuguese Government and which is currently under discussion at the Parliament.
+Based on the final draft transposition proposal, it is clear that the AdC also took advantage of this opportunity to propose some adjustments to the existing Portuguese competition law framework, thus exceeding the mere scope of the ECN+ Directive.
+Moreover, in 2018, the Portuguese private enforcement regime was established by Law No. 23/2018,14 following the Private Enforcement Directive.15 This Law marks the adoption of the first specific set of rules in force in Portugal concerning actions for damages resulting from a breach of competition rules.

 There are no specific statutes, regulations or guidelines directly regulating the interaction between pharmaceutical intellectual property and competition issues in Portugal, or with acquisitions and infringements within the pharmaceutical sector.
 However, there are inevitably points that cross over between the two concepts and pharmaceutical intellectual property-related actions may fall under the general competition law prohibitions.